-Cora sighed and set aside her coffee for a cigarette, instead.
-Hayes leaned forward to close the space between them, withdrawing his lighter in a silent offer.
-She accepted it, their faces now inches away as her cigarette flared into life against the heat of the flame.
-The slightest shift on her part and they could be kissing.
-The slightest shift on his and he could be sinking teeth into her throat.
+In silence, she set aside her cup for a cigarette.
+Hayes leaned forward to close the space between them, extending his lighter in a wordless offer.
+She accepted it, their faces inches apart as her cigarette flared into life against the heat of the flame.
+With the slightest shift on her part, they could be kissing.
+With the slightest shift on his, teeth could sink into her throat.

-Then his eyes met hers, their bright gold as enigmatic and piercing as any wild thing.
-She found herself wondering what had made him leave his pack and live among humans.
-They were kindred spirits in a way, two desperate creatures running against the currents of society.
-Was that connection, tenuous as spider silk, enough to place her trust in?
+Then his gaze met hers, patient yet inscrutable.
+She found herself wondering why he had left his pack to live among humans.
+They were kindred spirits in a way, two creatures fighting against the currents of society.
+Was that connection, tenuous as spider silk, something she could trust?

-“Everyone thinks I hate my father,” she said, not looking away from that intent gaze.
+“Everyone thinks I hate my father,” she said, without looking away.
 “That it’s my motive for killing him.
 But everyone’s wrong.
 You see, I can’t hate my father.
 He took that away from me.”

-As Detective Hayes stood with her, she said, “You’re right about my sudden good behavior.
-Even the newspapers now point it out.
-Their most common theory is that he threatened to disinherit me and I spent some time playing at being a good girl before deciding it was easier to murder him.
+As Hayes stood with her, she added, “You’re right about my sudden good behavior.
+Even the newspapers point it out.
+Their most common theory is that he threatened to disinherit me, scaring me into becoming a good girl until I decided murder was easier.
 They’re wrong about that, too.”

-Then Cora turned around and let her head fall forward, exposing the curve of her neck.
-“I think it’s somewhere on the back of my head.
-My scalp always burns there, anyway.
+She turned around and let her head fall forward.
+The rest of her body remained stiff and uncertain.
+No one else had seen what he was about to—no one except her father.
+“It’s somewhere on my scalp.
 Go on, take a good look even if it means mussing my hair.”

-The skin on her bared shoulder blades tingled as he drew close, and her stomach knotted itself, perhaps a ghostly reaction to the original procedure that she still couldn’t quite recall.
-When Hayes’ fingers brushed up the nape of her neck, she drew in a sharp breath to keep still.
-But his hand was warm and smelled like tobacco, things that were nothing like the cold touch and antiseptic stench that lingered on the edge of her memories.
+When he drew close, her stomach knotted itself in a ghostly reaction to a procedure she couldn’t quite recall.
+His fingers brushed up the nape of her neck, and she drew in a quick breath to keep still.
+But his hand was gentle and smelled like tobacco, sensations miles away from the cold touch and antiseptic stench lingering on the edge of her memories.

-Her hair was cut short in the back, following the latest fashions, and it didn’t take long for his hand to pause at that tender spot beneath the back of her skull.
-When his thumb brushed over that area, she knew he’d found it.
-A binding sigil, placed discreetly so that no one might ever know it was there.
+Her hair was cut short in the back, following the latest fashions, and it didn’t take long for him to pause at a tender spot on her scalp.
+When his thumb brushed over the area again, she knew he’d found it.
+A binding sigil, placed so discreetly as to be invisible.

-When Hayes spoke, a growl had slipped into his voice.
+When Hayes spoke, a growl slipped into his voice.
 “That’s been illegal for decades.”

 “Yes.”
-Now she turned to face him, intent on meeting his eyes.
-She had no reason to feel shame over her next words, no matter what he might think.
-“You’re very good with your research, Detective, but no one knows about my most sordid scandal.
+Now she faced him, refusing to feel ashamed of her next words.
+“You’re very good with your research, Detective, but my most sordid scandal remains a secret.
 I tried to elope with someone.
-I loved him, I know I did even if I can’t feel it anymore.
-But he was very unsuitable; only a servant who worked on the estate.
-My father found out and kept it from happening.
-Kept it out of the public eye.
-But it was still the final straw for him, and after that…”
+I loved him.
+I know I did, even if I can’t feel it anymore.
+He was a servant who worked on the estate and was therefore very unsuitable.
+When my father found out, he kept it from happening.
+Somehow, he even kept it out of the public eye.
+But it was still the final straw for him and after that…”

 He stood a polite distance away, hands in his pockets while he watched her.
-She’d heard that wolves started to slaver at the scent of weakness, that vulnerability drew terrible teeth to tender flesh, and yet she found no greed in his expression.
-No hunger.
+Silent.
+Remote.
+She had heard wolves scorned any signs of weakness; to be vulnerable was to be prey.
+And yet she found no contempt in his expression.
+No mockery.
 She couldn’t tell what he thought at all.

-And so she raised her chin, daring him to dismiss her.
-“Being completely honest about things would mean putting my head through the noose with my own words.
+She raised her chin, daring him to dismiss her.
+“Telling the truth would mean sticking my head through the noose with my own words.
 Surely, I wanted my father dead.
-Surely, having all of his money and none of his control is worth the risk of being caught and hung for his death.”
+Surely, having all of his money and none of his control is worth the risk of being caught and hanged.”

 “But you didn’t do it.”

 “No.” Now she moved closer, desperate for him to understand.
-“And I don’t know what happened to him.
-But I must find out and clear my name.
-He took away my future once already.
-I don’t want his death to do that again.”
+“Please.
+I must clear my name.
+He's already shattered my future.
+I can't let his disappearance destroy it entirely.”